 General education courses usually take up half of the coursework (60 credits).
 Courses under this category cover classes in the natural sciences, social sciences, and the humanities.
 The main purpose of general education is to provide students with basic general knowledge and skills, including awareness of national and global affairs.
 They also get to learn the basics of research, develop critical thinking, and hone their writing or composition skills.
 General education provides introductory courses for available major programs.
 Many times, general education classes also count as major credits depending on the program and on the institution.

 The number of general or core curriculum coursework credits required can also depend on the degree that students are working towards.
-Liberal arts majors get a good mix of these courses from all fields, while specialized disciplines like engineering or nursing may require more coursework in maths and natural sciences.
+Liberal arts majors get a good mix of these courses from all fields, while specialized disciplines like engineering or nursing may require more coursework in maths and natural sciences, leading to a diverse set of liberal arts careers.
 Generally, it takes two years to finish general education coursework before you can choose your major.

 An academic major is the main area of specialization of a student.
 In this respect, business majors are required to take core business-related classes like marketing, business communications, and business ethics, among others.
 Computer science majors take classes like artificial intelligence, data management, operating systems, and computer science theory.